VadymSachenko/TechWriteIt/blog/2023-09-08-setting-up-a-documentation-development-process.md

 ---
-title: "HowTo: Setting a documentation development process"
+title: Setting a documentation development process
 description: Learn about the documentation development process and how to set it up on your project.
 last_update:
   date: 9/11/2023